denisnarushevich/reactive-property/README.md

 # reactive-property

-> Define reactive properties in your objects
+> Define reactive properties in your JavaScript objects

 ## Usage